Aviationweb déjà vu Luchtvaart déjà vu helicopters gallery

 94+23 Mil Mi-8T c/n 10529 - Luftwaffe SAR LTG65 - Flegerhorst Wunstorf in Germany - 2 June 1994 Wunstorf Air Base (ETNW)

 The Mil Mi-8T is a 24-seat multi-role transport helicopter powered by two Klimov TV3-117VM turboshaft engines.
+Originally designed by the Soviet Central Aerohydrodynamic Institute (TsAGI) in the 1960s and introduced into the Soviet Air Force in 1968.
 The Mil Mi-8 (NATO reporting name 'Hip') was evolved from the piston-engined Mil Mi-4.
 The prototype flew first on 24 June 1961 powered by a single 2700 shp Soloviev AI-24V turboshaft mounted above the cabin.
 The 4-blade rotor system was generally similar to that of the Mil Mi-4.
 The second machine, with the single Soloviev supplanted by a pair of two 1400 shp Isotov TV2-117 turbines, flew first on 17 September 1962.
 In 1963, the 5-blade rotor that became standard for the production machines replaced the 4-blade rotor.
 The Mil Mi-8 has a basic crew of two with provision for a third crewmember, a cabin for 28 passengers or, in the ambulance role 12 casualty stretchers and two medical attendants.
 The Mi-8 was exported to over 50 countries.
 In 1981, the Mi-8 was replaced in production by the re-engined Mi-17 that was flown first in 1980 as the Mi-8MT (Modified Transport).
 The Mi-17-1V is the export equivalent of the Mil Mi-8MTV-1.
 Over 12000 Mi-8s and Mi-17s were built.

 In April 1974, Mil Mi-8T s/n 10529 entered service with the NVA LSK/LV (East German AF) HG 34 as '913'.
 From August 1979, the NVA-913 was operated by HTG 34 at Brandenburg/Biest.
 In 1990, Mil Mi-8T '913' was modified for SAR duties.
 On 28 September 1990, before the completion of the German reunification, registration DDR-VHG was reserved for this helicopter for use by the East German Police but ntu.
 After the German reunification in 1990, the Luftwaffe assumed control over the NVA equipment and many of the GDR's military aircraft were declared obsolete or incompatible with NATO technical standards and withdrawn from use or sold.
 Code '94+23' was alloted for Mil Mi-8T NVA-913.
 The 1974-built Mil Mi-8T '94+23' was transferred to the Bundesgrenzschutz to be operated by GSFlgStff Ost but the '94+23' not used and remained in storage at Briest.
 The '94+23' was one of the Mil Mi-8T helicopters for which a civil 'D-HOZ*' registration was requested for use by Polizei Brandenburg, Potsdam, but however registration D-HOZG was alloted on 30 January 1991, registration D-HOZG was ultimately not used.
 In April 1991, Mil Mi-8T '94+23' joined LTG65.
 In June 1994, the '94+23' was withdrawn from use, offered for sale and stored at Drewitz.
 The '94+23'was sold to Ha-De Export Import and preserved first at Flugplatz Nardt near Hoyerswerda in Sachsen.
 In 2002, the Mil Mi-8T was sold to Family Sanner and is since part of Luftfahrtsammlung Sanner in the industrial area Bensheim-Auerbach in Hessen.
 The Mil Mi-8T was fitted with a tailboom of another Mil Mi-8, painted in fake grey/grey Soviet colors and is preserved in the open air.
 In 2016, the collection, including the Mil Mi-8T, moved to a nearby location.
 Since, Sanner Adventures started renovating the planes for the so-called Redstars collection, an exhibition of Russian aircraft technology from the Cold War era on an area of over 1000m².